Plan Your Trip

 Accommodation Platforms

-• Booking.com – I love Booking.com because it offers great prices and features a wide variety of options from hotels to vacation rentals.
-Plus, the website and app are easy to navigate and understand.
+• Booking.com – I love Booking.com because it features a wide variety of options from hotels to vacation rentals.
+Plus, the website and app are easy to navigate and filter for preferences.

 • Expedia.com – Expedia.com offers excellent bundle deals for flights and hotels.
 On my most recent trip out-of-state, I saved nearly $200.00 by booking my car rental at the same time as my flight.